ccondry/webex-v4-toolbox-api/README.md

 ### Logging

-`journalctl -xef -u go-cms-api` to print current logs and follow new log entries for this service
+`journalctl -xef -u go-cms-api.service` to print current logs and follow new log entries for this service